links to minerals on their own pages in the compendium index

 blood levels of selenium follow a U shaped curve in reducing depression !

-i take approximately 0.43 µg/lb of the ‘ pure encapsulations ’ selenium (50 µg of selenomethionine which is one quarter of a 200 microgram capsule) , this is my preferred brand for selenomethionine
+i used to take (see begining of "selenium" section for new doses) approximately 0.43 µg/lb of the ‘ pure encapsulations ’ selenium (50 µg of selenomethionine which is one quarter of a 200 microgram capsule) , this is my preferred brand for selenomethionine

-and aprox 66ug (1/3 of a 200mcg capsule) of methylselenocysteine a day, yet to find a replacement for the discontinued vrp product !
+and (ed. but no longer) aprox 66ug (1/3 of a 200mcg capsule) of methylselenocysteine a day, yet to find a replacement for the discontinued vrp product

 you open the capsules, tip out a portion directly into the mouth, and then put the cap back on the capsule